loshithan/todo-frontend-app/README.md

    cp .env.example .env
    ```

-4. Replace the environment variables in the newly created `.env` file with your configuration.
+4. Replace the environment variable in the newly created `.env` file with your configuration.

 5. Start the server: